 “Oh you eat this stuff?”
 I said, rage welling up inside me.
 I pulled myself up and grabbed some smoke pebbles from the ridge.

 “Screw you,” the thief snarled.
-“If I could’ve found a frozen guy,” he spat blood, “and chipped the frozen ink out of the pen in his pocket or his hand… I could’ve paid my rent for two years.”
+“If I could’ve found a guy,” he spat blood, “and chipped the frozen ink out of the pen in his pocket… I could’ve paid my rent for two years.”

 “Oh really?”
 I said, anger surging again.
 Andon picked the guy up off his feet and leaned back, presenting him as a target to me.
-I stomped over to him and put my face inches from his.
-The expression in the thief’s eyes changed from disrespect to fear.
-His pupils shrank into glassy specks of darkness.
+I stomped over and put my face inches from his.
+The expression in his eyes changed from disrespect to fear, pupils shrinking into glassy specks of darkness.